 The early years

-The early years were difficult years.
+The early years were hard.
 The Danes were not adequately prepared to replace lazy holidays with the unfamiliar active holiday.
 The losses were significant and burdensome for the Tjæreborg Group’s total profit but Ejlif Krogager was steadfast in his belief in the project and predicted: “Club La Santa is a goldmine.
 It is only a question of when we can dig up the gold!”

 In 1989, when Krogager sold Prudhoe Travel to Spies Travel, Club La Santa was not part of the deal and so the ownership of Club La Santa remained in the Krogager family’s hands.

-A new management, with Leif Rasmussen as CEO, was introduced in the early 90s, and after a few years of rationalization and restructuring the resort's financial balance improved.
-1995 was the turning point with the first profit.
+A new management, with Leif Rasmussen as CEO, was introduced in the early 90s, and after a few years of rationalization and restructuring, the resort's financial balance finally improved.
+1995 was the turning point which marked the first year of profit.

 Eilif Krogager died in 1992 and never got to see his gold from Club La Santa.